 1. Laugh it up at Brisbane Powerhouse

 The previous 1920s power station is now home to arts and culture as a riverside event and exhibition space.
-Each year, Brisbane Powerhouse hosts a range of comedy events including the Brisbane Comedy Festival – a month-long calendar of comedic acts.
-There’s also a free weekly impromptu show Knockoff – suitably held on Fridays from 6pm.
-Grab some food there before or after for an awesome river view from the in-house Mary Mae’s.
+Each year, Brisbane Powerhouse hosts a range of acts and comedy events including the Brisbane Comedy Festival, which is a month-long calendar of comedic acts.
+Grab some food there, before or after, for an awesome river view from the in-house Mary Mae’s.
 Find out what’s on here.